SINGAPORE: Last week, I was introduced to two businessmen who wanted to start a fund to help micro-enterprises tide through this period.

 Mental health efforts have also increased with small cracks becoming larger fractures at home and at work, placing an emphasis on work-life balance and how businesses can support strong family lives, relationships and communication skills.

-The National Council of Social Services WorkWell Leaders Workgroup has been championing mental health in the workplace to this end.
+The National Council of Social Services is also part of the WorkWell Leaders Workgroup - a ground-up initiative started by a group of C-suite executives - that has been championing mental health in the workplace to this end.

 In February, mental health champion Jardine Matheson joined with Splash and BusAds to create a series of stickers to raise awareness of mental health support hotlines available.
 The stickers were pasted at 54 Giant, Cold Storage and Guardian outlets across Singapore.